 In the summer of 2017, the South African Communist Party (SACP) declared it will contest elections on its own for the first time.
 This may mean the beginning of the end of the old alliance between the ANC and the SACP.
 It's unclear if a new president could reverse this situation.
 The factors of disillusionment within the ruling party's base and old allies, and the rise of two major opposition parties, may cost the ANC dearly in 2019.

 Cape Town, South Africa

 Tel: +27 (0)11 562 1063

 We work on tax matters on an individual basis, or as part of a team of lawyers from across our firm's practice areas in corporate transactions.
 We are therefore able to provide a commercially integrated service in order to ensure efficiency from inception to implementation.
-We are also actively involved in obtaining advanced tax rulings and also customs/excise tariff, valuation and origin determinations for clients and are able to move quickly and seamlessly on cross-border transactions.
+We are also actively involved in obtaining advanced tax and VAT rulings and also customs/excise tariff, valuation and origin determinations for clients and are able to move quickly and seamlessly on cross-border transactions.
 We coordinate information and resources to achieve your corporate objectives in the most tax efficient manner, wherever you do business.

 Ernst & Young Advisory Services (Pty) Ltd

 102 Rivonia Road